WestGermanGenomeCenter/pacbio_variants/README.md

 ## included tools:
 - deepvariant or bcftools for snp calling
-- snps get used for phasing with whatshap and hiphase
+- snps get used for phasing with whatshap and longphase
 - paraphase
 - trgt
 - hificnv
-- sniffles for sv calls
+- sniffles for sv calls that get phased with longphase
-- sawfish for svs and cnvs (results phased)
+- sawfish for svs and cnvs (results phased by sawfish)
 - mosdepth, multiqc
 - pbmm2 for mapping
+- kraken2 for contamination detection (downsamples massively, needs kraken2 database)
 - .fastq.gz files or .bam (unmapped) as input file
 - demultiplexing of input as option, will not split the files per barcode.
 - for now one .bam per sample